sibvisions/reactUI.styleexample/src/readme-files/css-variables/color-schemes/README.md

 --- | ---
-toolbar-background | The background-color of a toolbar toolbar-border-color | The border color of a toolbar toolbar-separator-color | The color of the separator between toolbars
+toolbar-background | The background-color of a toolbar toolbar-border-color | The border color of a toolbar toolbar-color | The color of a toolbar toolbar-separator-color | The color of the separator between toolbars

 ## Table Variables
 Variable | Description
 --- | ---
-table-header-background | The background-color of table header columns table-header-border | The border for table header columns table-header-hover-background | The background-color when hovering a table header table-row-odd-background | The background-color of odd rows table-row-even-background | The background-color of even rows table-row-hover-background | The hover background-color of rows table-selected-row-background | The background-color of a selected row table-row-border | The bottom-border of table rows table-cell-hover-color | The text-color of the cell-content when hovering the cell table-required-odd-background | The background-color for required columns in odd rows table-required-even-background | The background-color for required columns in even rows
+table-border | The border of the table table-header-background | The background-color of table header columns table-header-border-color | The border color for table header columns table-header-border-width | The border width for table header columns table-header-hover-background | The background-color when hovering a table header table-header-color | The color for table header columns table-header-hover-color | The color for table header columns when hovering table-row-odd-background | The background-color of odd rows table-row-even-background | The background-color of even rows table-row-hover-background | The hover background-color of rows table-selected-row-background | The background-color of a selected row table-row-border-color | The border color of table rows table-row-border-width | The border width of table rows table-cell-hover-color | The text-color of the cell-content when hovering the cell table-required-odd-background | The background-color for required columns in odd rows table-required-even-background | The background-color for required columns in even rows